keymanapp/keyboards/release/b/burushaski_girminas/README.md

 Description
 -----------
 Burushãski Girminas is a Latin-base keyboard developed by Quwat K. Sunny for Burushãski of yasin while he was working on a large Burushãski (Yasin) project.
 It can be used flawlessly in other variants of Burushaski as well as shina and khowar.
+Quwat is native speaker of Burushãski language and also speaks Khowar and other local languages of Gilgit Baltistan.

 Links
 -----